hieplp/portfolio/resume.md

 - Description:
   - Built testing tool for banking security features while updating APIs for new database structure
   - Developed secure APIs for banking operations following strict security standards
-  - Created tests to ensure system reliability and data protection
+  - Created unit tests to ensure system reliability and data protection
   - Used Scrum methodology with daily standups and sprint planning to deliver on time

 3. Intelin